xFooFoo/Tetris/README.md

 ## Drag the "Sounds" and "Fonts" folder into the Object files folder generated at:
 "Tetris\x64\Debug"

+### Web game folder contains the game compiled by Emscripten to WebAssembly

 ## Game Information ##

 ### **Scoring system:**